-Hormonal treatments are medications primarily used to treat other conditions but have also been shown to have benefits for treating acne.
+Hormonal treatments are medications primarily used to treat other conditions but have also been shown to have benefits for treating some types of acne.

-The oral contraceptive pill, spironolactone and cyproterone acetate are hormonal treatment options that a doctor may consider to help manage acne in non-pregnant females.
+For non-pregnant women and teenage girls, the oral contraceptive pill, spironolactone and cyproterone acetate are hormonal treatment options that a doctor may consider to help manage acne.

 Contraceptive agents (the pill)

 Many people think about ‘the pill’ as a contraceptive (to prevent pregnancy) but it can also help some women to control their acne.